Entrustment Tuition

 Sattler College is choosing to see students as trustworthy investments for the Kingdom of God.

-To be eligible for Entrustment Tuition, a student must:
+To be eligible for Entrustment, a student must:

 1. Be accepted and enrolled in an undergraduate or certificate program.
 Apply Today!